Dynamics of the Tyson-Hong-Thron-Novak circadian oscillator model

 \section{Geometric singular perturbation theory}

-Multiple time scale systems frequently appear in many practical applications, such as population dynamics, cellular physiology and so on (see, for instance, \cite{Hek-2010,Jones-95,Kuehn-15,Rubin-Terman,Wiggins-94}).
+Multiple time scale systems frequently appear in many practical applications, such as population dynamics, cellular physiology, fluid mechanics and so on (see, for instance, \cite{Deng-03,DuLiLi-18,Bob-Liu-07,Hek-2010,Jones-95,Kuehn-15,Li-Zhu-13,Rubin-Terman,Wang-Zhang-19,Wiggins-94}).
 These systems usually admits a clear separation in two time scales, one slow time scale and one fast time scale, which are also called the slow-fast systems.
-Following the pioneering work \cite{Fenichel-79} of Fenichel in 1979, GSPT has been developed to be an efficient method to study multiple time scale dynamics.
+Following the pioneering work \cite{Fenichel-79} of Fenichel in 1979, geometric singular perturbation theory has been developed to be an efficient method to study multiple time scale dynamics.

-Now we introduce some basic notions on GSPT for planar slow-fast systems.
+Now we introduce some basic notions on geometric singular perturbation theory for planar slow-fast systems.
 Consider a planar slow-fast system of the form

 where $(x,y)\in \mathbb{R}^{2}$, $\mu\in\mathbb{R}^{m}$ with $m\geq 1$, a small parameter $\varepsilon$ with $0<\varepsilon \ll1$, and the functions $f$ and $g$ are $C^{k}$ with $k\geq 3$.
 Letting $\tau=\varepsilon t$, system (\ref{slow-1}) is rescaled to